siteraiser/mvcms/Readme.txt

 README~!
 Head to getpit.com (subject to change, incomplete) for the full documentation.

-MVCMS is a custom mvc framework augmented for the cms which is built using the mvc system.
+PHP-MVCMS is a custom mvc framework augmented for the cms which is built using the mvc system.

-MVCMS is licensed under the GNU open source liscense.
+PHP-MVCMS is licensed under the GNU open source liscense.

 This CMS is designed for developers who are familiar with mvc, it is not recommended for individuals with no web development experience!